Best Soil for Variegated Monstera (Aroid Substrate Guide)

 What a Chunky Aroid Mix Is (Structure Overview)

 A chunky aroid substrate is built around particle size and porosity.
 Instead of relying on fine peat-style textures, it uses larger structural materials to maintain airflow and drainage.
-That’s why many growers choose a chunky aroid mix for variegated Monstera in containers.
+That is why many growers choose a chunky aroid mix for variegated Monstera in containers.

 Ingredients That Support Variegated Monstera Soil Performance